SangHoon-Yoon/Personal-academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-SangHoon (Andrew) Yoon is a research assistant at Biomechanics of Occupation and Sport (BOS) Laboratory of McGill University.
-His research interests include sex differences in exercise biomechanics, physiology, and performance.
+SangHoon (Andrew) Yoon is a PhD student at Auckland University of technology.
+His research interests include sex differences in exercise metabolism and performance.